Polarization Diagnostics Applied to Coronal Mass Ejections and the Background Solar Wind: Polarization Diagnostics

 \subsection{Background}

 {The brightness and polarization of the white light corona was first considered theoretically by \citet{schuster_1879}, and then in comparison to observations of solar eclipses \citep{young_1911,Minnaert1930,Baumbach1938,ohman1947,vandeHulst1950}.
-These analyses demonstrated how} radiation from the solar photosphere is Thomson scattered in the optically-thin corona, and how the linearly polarized component of that radiation (polarized brightness, or $pB$) becomes an excellent diagnostic of the line-of-sight integral of $n_e$ \citep[see also][]{Altschuler1972,Munro1977,Inhester2015}.
-The fall-off with distance of $n_e(r)$ has been studied using $pB$ by multiple authors, including \citet{Saito1970,Munro1977,Fisher1995,Guhathakurta1996,Gibson1999,Edwards2023}.
+These analyses demonstrated how} radiation from the solar photosphere is Thomson-scattered in the optically-thin corona, and how the linearly polarized component of that radiation (polarized brightness, or $pB$) becomes an excellent diagnostic of the line-of-sight (LOS) integral of $n_e$ \citep[see also][]{Altschuler1972,Munro1977,Inhester2015}.
+The falloff with distance of $n_e(r)$ has been studied using $pB$ by multiple authors, including \citet{Saito1970,Munro1977,Fisher1995,Guhathakurta1996,Gibson1999,Edwards2023}.
 Others have combined coronagraph data with radio and in-situ measurements to find density parameterizations that cover distances from the low corona to interplanetary space \citep[e.g.,][]{Bird1990,Leblanc1998,Mann2023}.

 Many of the density diagnostic studies cited above used observations of $pB$ from ground-based coronagraphs.
 Total brightness ($tB$) -- i.e., the sum of radial and tangential brightnesses -- is difficult to measure from the ground because of the largely unpolarized sky brightness background (except during a solar eclipse).
 With the launch of space-based coronagraphs, it became possible to routinely observe both $pB$ and $tB$, making it possible to establish the position along the line of sight of a ``superparticle'', as described in the next section.